I didn’t see it coming. My wife and I have been bitten by the car camping bug.

 Car camping is much different than I realized and a nice change of pace from the deprivations of backpacking!

 But sitting by a campfire, listening to the owls hooting in the night, and holding hands with my wife, that is just priceless.
+Click here for more information on how to properly prepare your car for a great camping trip.

 Most Popular Searches